FlakkenTime/fang_api/README.md

 7. GET requests can also be easily tested in your browser.

 ## Unit testing.
-Unit tests can be run from the root of the git directory with the following command: `py.test`
+Unit tests can be run from the root of the git directory with the following command: `py.test`.
+This will execute tests on both the web application endpoints and the library.

+For a report of line coverage results use: `pytest --cov-report term-missing --cov=src/`